galaxykate/OSSTA-Zine/osta-zine.md

 ### A few last features to consider
-Some things will make your life easier, by making the ives of your contirbutors and creators easier.
+Some things will make your life easier, by making the ives of your contributors and creators easier.

 * **Keep all UI text in a separate file so that translators can edit a single place.**
 	*  bonus version: keep all UI text in a spreadsheet with columns for each language